 In 1966, William Masters and Virginia Johnson published a book detailing the results of their observations of nearly 700 people who agreed to participate in their study of physiological responses during sexual behavior.
 Unlike Kinsey, who used personal interviews and surveys to collect data, Masters and Johnson observed people having intercourse in a variety of positions, and they observed people masturbating, manually or with the aid of a device.
 While this was occurring, researchers recorded measurements of physiological variables, such as blood pressure and respiration rate, as well as measurements of sexual arousal, such as vaginal lubrication and penile tumescence (swelling associated with an erection).
 In total, Masters and Johnson observed nearly 10,000 sexual acts as a part of their research (Hock, 2008).

-Based on these observations, Masters and Johnson divided the sexual response cycle into four phases that are fairly similar in individuals regardless of biological sex: excitement, plateau, orgasm, and resolution (Figure 4).
+Based on these observations, Masters and Johnson divided the sexual response cycle into four phases that are fairly similar in individuals regardless of the individual’s sex assigned at birth: excitement, plateau, orgasm, and resolution (Figure 4).
 The excitement phase is the arousal phase of the sexual response cycle, and it is marked by the erection of the penis or clitoris and lubrication and expansion of the vaginal canal.
 In the plateau phase, individuals experience a full erection of the penis often accompanied by pre-ejaculatory fluid or further swelling of the vagina and increased blood flow to the labia minora.
 For individuals with female sex organs, orgasm is marked by rhythmic contractions of the pelvis and uterus along with increased muscle tension.
 For individuals with male sex organs, pelvic contractions are accompanied by a buildup of seminal fluid near the urethra that is ultimately forced out by contractions of genital muscles (i.e., ejaculation).
 Resolution is the relatively rapid return to an unaroused state accompanied by a decrease in blood pressure and muscular relaxation.
 While many individuals with female sex organs can quickly repeat the sexual response cycle, those with male sex organs commonly pass through a longer refractory period as part of resolution.
 The refractory period is a period of time that follows an orgasm during which an individual is incapable of experiencing another orgasm.
 For those with male sex organs, the duration of the refractory period can vary dramatically from individual to individual with some refractory periods as short as several minutes and others as long as a day.
 As these people age, their refractory periods tend to span longer periods of time.

 In addition to the insights that their research provided with regards to the sexual response cycle and the multi-orgasmic potential of those with female sex organs, Masters and Johnson also collected important information about reproductive anatomy.
 Their research demonstrated the oft-cited statistic of the average size of a flaccid and an erect penis (3 and 6 inches, respectively) as well as dispelling long-held beliefs about relationships between the size of an individual’s erect penis and their ability to provide sexual pleasure to their partner.
 Furthermore, they determined that the vagina is a very elastic structure that can conform to penises of various sizes (Hock, 2008).